comptoolsres/comptoolsres.github.io/github_account.md

 toc: false
 ---

-## What is git
+## What is Git

 Git is a tool for version tracking that has become increasingly popular among coders for facilitating not only version tracking, but also collaboration and code distribution.

-You do not need to have git installed on your own computer, but you may want to.
+You do not need to have Git installed on your own computer, but you may want to.
 It is freely available from: [https://git-scm.com/](https://git-scm.com/).

 ## What is github.com